-Since 1990, all areas of the county have enjoyed significant reductions in ozone levels despite a population increase of 28 percent.
-There were 138 days county-wide over the current (enacted in 2015) federal 8-hour ozone standard of 70 ppb in 1990, but only 7 in 2019.
+Since 1990, all areas of the county have enjoyed significant reductions in ozone levels despite a population increase of 27 percent.
+There were 138 days county-wide over the current (enacted in 2015) federal 8-hour ozone standard of 70 ppb in 1990, compared to 22 in 2020.

 The EPA sets National Ambient Air Quality Standards (NAAQS) as the maximum concentrations in the atmosphere for specific air contaminants in order to protect public health and welfare.
 The EPA has adopted NAAQS for ozone, carbon monoxide (CO), lead, nitrogen dioxide (NO2), fine particulate matter (PM2.5), coarse particulate matter (PM10), and sulfur dioxide (SO2).
-Ventura County is designated nonattainment for the federal 2015 ozone standard and attainment for all other federal air quality standards.
+Ventura County is designated nonattainment for the federal 2008 and 2015 ozone standards and attainment for all other federal air quality standards.

 Most of the air quality improvements can be attributed to control strategies implemented by the District, the State, and the federal government.
 The District's regulatory program, in conjunction with State and federal programs, has decreased pollutant levels to meet the federal 84 ppb 8-hour ozone standard, in spite of significant population growth in Ventura County.
 There were 70 days countywide over the 1997 federal 8-hour ozone standard of 84 ppb in 1990 but only eight in 2009, four in 2010, and two in 2011.
-On September 14, 2012, the EPA found that Ventura County had attained the 1997 federal ozone standard of 84 ppb by its applicable attainment date of June 15, 2013.
+On August 31, 2020, the EPA found that Ventura County had attained the 1997 federal ozone standard of 84 ppb by its applicable attainment date of June 15, 2013.
 The EPA revoked the 1997 federal ozone standard effective April 6, 2015.
+The federal 8-hour ozone standard was revised to 75 ppb in 2008 and subsequently to 70 ppb in 2015.